 - 2021 Job Growth: 3.6%

-Ranked as one of the best places to live in the Pacific Northwest, Idaho’s capital city is experiencing a population boom!
-One of the fastest-growing areas in the country, Boise’s expanding tech industry and its low cost of living made the city a top destination for people in 2021, and will likely continue as such for 2022.
-Large employers like Fortune 500 company Micron Technologies, supermarket chains WinCo Foods and Albertsons, and brokerage firm Colliers call Boise home.
-Surge City’s support of tech companies and entrepreneurial startups like Zennify, Vynyl and Tackle help attract a young, educated workforce.
-Plus, the mountainous city offers plenty of outdoor recreation and educational opportunities at Boise State University or various technical schools.
-Whether you’re a young professional entering the workforce or a business looking to open in an affordable area, Boise might be the city for you!
+One of the best places to live in the Pacific Northwest, Boise is one of the fastest-growing areas in the country, experiencing a population boom, an expanding tech industry, and low cost of living—making it a top city for jobs in 2023.
+No wonder why Idaho’s capital city was a top destination for people in 2022!
+Large employers in Boise include the likes of Fortune 500 company Micron Technologies, supermarket chains WinCo Foods and Albertsons, and brokerage firm Colliers.
+Boise’s abundance of tech companies and entrepreneurial startups like Zennify, Vynyl, and Tackle help attract an educated workforce.
+Plus, young professionals wanting to live in a city near the mountains will find Boise offers plenty of outdoor recreation and further educational opportunities at Boise State University or various trade and technical schools.

 - Population: 643,771